Hola Prystan: Russo-Ukrainian War

 Hola Prystan was captured by Russian ground forces on the first day of the Russian Invasion of Ukraine, the second phase of the escalating Russo-Ukrainian War, when they crossed the nearby border of the already Russian-occupied Crimean peninsula.
 On March 8, 2022, a few thousand people protested the occupation.

 The town was shelled by Ukrainian forces during the war.
 In 2023, Russian forces opened fire with multiple launch rocket systems in Hola Prystan and Kherson, damaging residential houses and injuring civilians.

 Due to the destruction of the Kakhovka Dam, Hola Prystan was flooded.
 According to Svitlana Linnyk, the head of Hola Prystan city military administration, around 80-85% of the city was submerged.

 Demographics

-Distribution of the population by ethnic groups according to the 2001 Ukrainian census:
+Distribution of the population by ethnic groups and first languages according to the 2001 Ukrainian census:

+Economy

+Hola Prystan houses enterprises of mechanical and shipbuilding and food industries.
+A mud spa is located near the town.